remogatto/gospeccy/README.md

     ./gospeccy -2x snapshots/Syntax09nF.z80

-For more, try searching the Internet find some ZX Spectrum 48k games and demos in Z80 and TAP format.
+For more, try searching the Internet for ZX Spectrum 48k games and demos in Z80 and TAP format.
 For example:

 * [World of spectrum](http://www.worldofspectrum.org/archive.html)